 If you have run out of chorizo or don't like the smoked paprika in it then why not try using smoked bacon lardons instead?

-If you like spicier food then add some sliced red chillies along with the tomatoes.
+If you like spicier food then add some sliced red chillies along with the garlic.

 What can you do with the leftovers?